 At first glance, there might not seem to be many options for shipping freight to Hawaii.
 It’s either the ocean or the air.
-Hawaii’s isolated geography limits the shipping possibilities.
+Hawaii’s isolated geography limits shipping possibilities.
 However, once you start to explore the Hawaii market, the opportunities start multiplying.
 Are you going to move in full-container-loads (FCL) or will you choose LCL consolidations?
 How frequently will you need to ship and replenish your stock?
 Does your budget allow for hot or premium items to be sent via air freight?
 To minimize the confusion, we’ve put together some of the most efficient ways to ship to Hawaii.
 Take a look, and see which approach will work best for your business.

 The Different Modes Available to Ship to Hawaii